School of Music > Academics > Ensembles

 the city's world-renowned musical institutions perform extraordinary

-programs and our students are always encouraged to participate.
-As one
+programs, and our students are always encouraged to participate.
+Chicago

 gives our students an electrifying atmosphere in which to create and